 To quantitatively work on reducing the pump operating costs, start by determining exactly what it costs to run your system.
 Determine the GPM (gallons per minute) and TDH (total dynamic head) of the pump, how long each day the pump runs, and what the cost per kilowatt hour your power company is charging.
 Once you have a clear dollar figure to tackle, you will find that adding a VFD is a no-brainer.

-Mike Fowler is the commercial marketing and sales manager for Pentair Aquatic Systemsin Sanford, N.C.
+Mike Fowler is the commercial sales manager for Pentair in Sanford, N.C.
 He has been with Pentair since 1992, starting his career in the technical services department at Purex Pool Products.
-Fowler has held many managerial roles within the company, including marketing, Customer management, accounting and products.
-He can be reached via e-mail at email@example.com.
+Fowler has held many managerial roles within the company, including marketing, customer management and products.
+He can be reached via email at email@example.com.
 Visit pentair.com for more information.